 MARY CECILE KENNERTY

-Mrs. Kennerty attributes her success as a business woman to her experiences at Clemson University where she held different leadership positions in campus student activities.
+Ms. Kennerty attributes her success as a business woman to her experiences at Clemson University where she held different leadership positions in campus student activities.
 She was president of the Pan-Hellenic council for women's sororities, and Chairman of the Central Spirit Committee.
-"One of the most credible things we did as a spirit committee was witness in our committee meetings with the athletic coaches and marketing companies the beginning of the "Tiger Paw" logo."
 In addition, she served on the President's Council for Student Government.
-While working on bringing women's sports to Clemson, Mrs. Kennerty had the innate and valuable ability to know how to network with the campus administrators; a skill she prides herself in teaching to the Junior Cotillion Students.
+While working on bringing women's sports to Clemson, Ms. Kennerty had the innate and valuable ability to know how to network with the campus administrators; a skill she prides herself in teaching to the Junior Cotillion Students.